 We have share ownership requirements for our executive officers and directors that require each of them to hold a multiple of his or her base salary (or cash compensation) in shares of Weyerhaeuser stock.
 The minimum holding requirement is 6x base salary for our chief executive officer, 3x base salary, increased in 2023 from 2x base salary, for our senior vice presidents, and 5x annual cash retainer for our non-employee directors.
 Until the required ownership levels are achieved, executives must retain 75 percent of the net profit shares acquired when restricted stock units (RSUs) and performance share units (PSUs) vest.
 Net profit shares are shares remaining after payment of taxes upon vesting of the related equity award.
 A director may sell shares issuable upon vesting of RSUs only for purposes of paying the taxes due upon vesting but must otherwise hold 100 percent of the net shares granted to him or her until the ownership requirement has been satisfied.
-Our Compensation Committee monitors and confirms that our directors and officers are in compliance with these requirements.
-Additionally, we have an anti-hedging and trading policy which prohibits our directors, executive officers and employees who report directly to our executive officers from hedging their ownership of the company's stock.
+Our Compensation Committee monitors and confirms that our directors, executive officers and employees who report directly to our executive officers from hedging their ownership of the company's stock.
 The policy also prohibits directors and executive officers from pledging company stock, engaging in any short sales of company stock or trading company stock on margin.